Advance your career as a financial planner, manager, or analyst with one of three specializations in our master’s in finance degree program.

 Prepare for certification as a Certified Financial Planner™ (CFP®)* professional.
 The coursework in this specialization is aligned with the content covered in the competency-based CFP® exam.
 You will gain hands-on practice for the competency-based certification exam and complete a simulated CFP® exam.
 In this program, you will explore best practices in financial analysis and decision making; investment and insurance planning; and income tax, retirement, and estate planning.
 You will also develop your knowledge of professional conduct and fiduciary responsibility required of a CFP® professional.

 This program can be completed in as little as 20 months.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.
+For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.

 *CERTIFIED FINANCIAL PLANNER™ and CFP® are certification marks owned by Certified Financial Planner Board of Standards, Inc. (“CFP Board”).
 Walden University’s MS in Finance program is not a CFP Board-Registered Program and is not in any way sponsored or endorsed by, or otherwise affiliated with, CFP Board.